 If your septic system has failed the Title 5 inspection there is a loan program in Massachusetts that can help ease the financial pain.
 Participating lenders offer low interest rates to eligible homeowners through this Massachusetts Housing Program.

 When failing a title 5, The Commonwealth of Massachusetts provides a tax credit of up to $6,000 over 4 years to defray the cost of septic repairs to a primary residence.
 Forms are available from the Department of Revenue (DOR) to allow homeowners to claim up to $6,000 in tax credits for septic upgrades.
 The credit cannot exceed $1,500 in any year and may be spread out over 4 years.
 The tax credit will only be issued for work done on a primary residence and not an investment property or 2nd home.
 Tax Form Schedule SC is the correct form for the tax credits.
 You can get the for at the

 MassDOR Web site.

 You may be wondering how this all applies to cesspools.
 Cesspools are much harder to pass in Massachusetts.
-Does every single one automatically fail?
+Does every single cesspool automatically fail?
 NO.

 Only those cesspools that exhibit signs of hydraulic failure, are located very close to private or public water supplies, or otherwise do not protect or pose a threat to the public health, safety or the environment will need to be changed to septic systems.
 Also, cesspools must be upgraded prior to an increase in design flow.
 As an example if there is a bedroom addition put on the home.

-In the event you decide not to sell your home a Title V is good for two years from the date it is completed.
+In the event you decide not to sell your home a Massachusetts Title 5 is good for two years from the date it is completed.
 It can also be extended for a 3rd year if it is pumped in both years.

-Massachusetts Title V, Septic systems and Bedroom Counts
+Massachusetts Title 5 Septic systems and Bedroom Counts

 One other important matter concerning the Title V and septic systems is the proper representation of bedrooms in a home.